risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-python.md

 ```

 The `STRUCT` type now requires field names.
 The field names must exactly match the ones defined in `CREATE FUNCTION`.
-The function that returns a struct type now returns a dict instead of a tuple.
+The function that returns a struct type now returns a dictionary instead of a tuple.
 The field names of the dictionary must match the definition in the signature.

 ```diff
 - @udf(input_types=['VARCHAR'], result_type='STRUCT<VARCHAR, VARCHAR>')